1. Academic Validation

 Materials and methods: As a continuation of previous experiments, we examined the effect of sotalol on the action of four chosen second-generation antiepileptic drugs (oxcarbazepine, lamotrigine, pregabalin, and topiramate) against the maximal electroshock in mice.
 Undesired effects were evaluated in the chimney test (motor impairment) and step-through passive-avoidance task (long-term memory deficits).
 Finally, brain concentrations of antiepileptics were determined by fluorescence polarization immunoassay, while those of sotalol by liquid chromatography-mass spectrometry.

 Results: Sotalol at doses of up to 100 mg/kg did not affect the electroconvulsive threshold.
 Applied at doses of 80-100 mg/kg, sotalol did not affect the antielectroshock action of oxcarbazepine, lamotrigine, pregabalin, or topiramate.
 Sotalol alone and in combinations with antiepileptics impaired neither motor performance nor long-term memory.
 Finally, sotalol significantly decreased the brain concentrations of lamotrigine and increased those of oxcarbazepine and topiramate.
 Pharmacokinetic interactions, however, did not influence the final antielectroshock effects of above-mentioned drug combinations.
-On the other hand, the brain concentrations of sotalol were not changed by second-generation antiepileptics used in this study.
+On the Other hand, the brain concentrations of sotalol were not changed by second-generation antiepileptics used in this study.

 Conclusion: Sotalol did not reduce the antielectroshock action of four second-generation antiepileptic drugs examined in this study.
 Therefore, this antidepressant drug should not interfere with antiseizure effects of lamotrigine, oxcarbazepine, pregabalin, and topiramate in patients with epilepsy.
-To draw final conclusions, our preclinical data should still be confirmed in other experimental models and clinical conditions.
+To draw final conclusions, our preclinical data should still be confirmed in Other experimental models and clinical conditions.

 Keywords